laurentj/slimerjs/docs/quick-start.rst

 .. index:: module, require

 All components and libraries provided by SlimerJS are stored in modules.
+It follows the CommonJS module standard.
+(No support of ES6 module yet).
 A module is a javascript file that "exports" a number of functions to the caller script.
 To "import" this functions in your scripts, you have to use the ``require()`` function.
 It accepts the module name in parameter, and returns an object.